gpadmapriya/lab-02-repository/README.md

 Estimate of time needed to complete: 1 hour

-Start time:  am
+Start time:  11 am

 Finish time:  am

-Actual time needed to complete: 1 hour 20 mins
+Actual time needed to complete: We were not able to finish this lab.
+Continued later and finished it.
+Total time taken - 2 hours 30 mins